 Best Vancouver neighbourhood for: Beach bums and nature lovers

-This beautiful eco-friendly beachside Vancouver neighbourhood is an ocean lover’s dream.
-Kitsilano (or Kits, if you’re a local), close to the downtown area is a well-heeled neighbourhood with nearby beaches, boat clubs and – if that wasn’t enough – mountain views!
+This beautiful beachside Vancouver neighbourhood is an ocean lover’s dream, not to mention one of the best neighbourhoods to live in Vancouver.
+Kitsilano (or Kits, if you’re a local), is close to the downtown area and also walkable to some of the city’s best beaches.

 Kits is home to a number of Vancouver attractions like the Museum of Vancouver, the Vancouver Maritime Museum, and the Bard on the Beach Shakespeare Festival.
 Kitsilano is also the birthplace of the famous brand Lululemon, so it’s no surprise you’ll find plenty of shops selling active or outdoor wear.